nicpenning/Elasti-daddy/Blog Posts/Blog Post #6. Testing the integration with the dataset.md

 elastic-package stack up -v -d --services package-registry
 ```

-Now, let us adjust our Fleet settings so we can install our Elastic Agent Ubuntu.
+Now, let us adjust our Fleet settings so we can install our Elastic Agent on Ubuntu.
+Navigate to the Fleet Settings and add a new Fleet server and Elasticsearch server that the agent will be
+able to connect to.

 ⚠️ Note: We are not creating a new Fleet server or Elasticsearch server, but instead we are using their IP addresses instead of their
 DNS names because I don't know how to route the DNS names to the host :).
 This is a simple work around for now.
 Also, make sure that